chrisfcarroll/Azure-VM-Run/README.md

-# `az ml` Quickstart
+# Create Azure GPU machine learning resources and run scripts, from scratch, in 5 minutes
-## Create Azure machine learning resources and run scripts, from scratch, in 10 minutes
+## `az vm` and `az ml` Quickstart

 ### Q: How can I *script* training runs to run on GPU-enabled computing on Azure?